 The military accepts a 12-year-old Ed into its ranks, and the story justifies it.
 In his entrance exam, Ed used alchemy without a transmutation circle, which let Bradley know Ed had opened the Gate.
 Since Lust knew that circle-less alchemy meant someone had opened the Gate, we can reasonably assume Bradley would know, too — and he could have received the order from Father if he didn't.
 Ed eventually discovers the actual purpose of the State Alchemist system: to collect candidates for human sacrifice and keep in them under the military's control/on Father's leash.
 Since Ed has already performed human transmutation, Father would absolutely want him under his control.
 As the supreme leader of the military and the direct commander of the State Alchemists, Bradley only needed to say that Ed would pass for it to happen.
 Ed didn't pass because of his age or his talent, but because it meant Father would gain a valuable piece in his plan — and of their own free will, to boot.
 Father must have laughed.

-Seemingly nodded to again in the second ending of the second anime, which shows Ed and Al (who look to be the same age as they are in flashbacks to their human transmutation attempt) happily plunking down a fistul of change on the counter at a store and carrying home big paper bags...
-This, however falls firmly into Fridge Horror.—Scribling
+Seemingly nodded to again in the second ending of the second anime, which shows Ed and Al (who look to be the same age as they are in flashbacks to their human transmutation attempt) happily plunking down a fistful of change on the counter at a store and carrying home big paper bags...
+This, however falls firmly into Fridge Horror.

-It took me until Hohenheim explaining Pride's appearance for me to have such an epiphany about Envy's powers; envy is coveting what someone else has.
+Hohenheim's explanation of Pride's appearance also gives an explanation about Envy's powers; envy is coveting what someone else has.
 His powers correspond to this by easily allowing him to become that "someone else".
-I feel dumb for having taken so long to make this connection. — Cee

 Also, Envy's true form is green in color.

 Not to mention Envy's true form is an incredibly pitiable embryo-looking creature.
 Another reason why he envied us so.